weltliteratur/blog/_posts/2018-08-24-russian-poetics-in-translation.markdown

   <img src="/images/russian-poetics-vols-1-to-5.jpg" alt="Volumes 1 to 5." style="width:625px;" />
 </figure>

 The collection is not available in a lot of libraries, it seems.
 If you're lucky, you find one or two volumes in your nearest library, but probably not the whole collection.
 This is why a shout-out is due to [Niederösterreichische Landesbibliothek (NÖLB)](https://de.wikipedia.org/wiki/Niederösterreichische_Landesbibliothek) in St. Pölten which holds almost the entire set, donated by [Joseph P. Strelka](https://de.wikipedia.org/wiki/Joseph_P._Strelka), a former professor at SUNY Albany.
+Thus, we didn't have to go far to get hold of most of the volumes.
+The rest we gathered worldwide with the help of friends, and before long we were proud owners of (copies of) all volumes.

-In our experience, even online it is hard to throw a glance at the tables of contents per volume.
+Now, in our experience, even online it is hard to throw a glance at the tables of contents per volume.
 Having said that, the volumes seem to be available as e-books via Amazon since 2013 (incl. the "look inside" option), yet we didn't check these versions and are unsure about how they were converted and how readable/quotable they ultimately are (if you have any experience with them, feel free to tell us).

 In any case, to convey the richness of this collection, we decided to create a bibliography of all articles in all 10 volumes and publish it on this web page.
 We also created a [Zotero group](https://www.zotero.org/groups/2113340/russian_poetics_in_translation/items) in which we listed all articles.
 We hope this will inspire those of you who have never heard of this collection before.